-Although these definitions are not identical, they all select radii of the same order, thereby identifying a characteristic scale of the halo set by $r_{\texttt{c}}$.
+These definitions are not identical, but they all select radii of the same order, thereby identifying a characteristic halo scale set by $r_{\rm c}$.
 This reflects the existence of an intermediate radial region separating the inner constant-density core from the outer domain in which the dynamics approaches the asymptotically Newtonian regime.

-As will become clear in the following sections, this transition region plays a special physical role.
-It is in this radial range that the relative importance of baryonic and dark components typically becomes comparable, and where additional effects — such as the excitation of higher condensate modes or the response of the halo to baryonic perturbations — may be most significant.